Billy Bunter: Character

 In the early stories, Bunter was associated with his stammering stock phrase: "I'm s-sincerely sorry".
-As his character developed, the stammering would disappear; and the stock phrase would be replaced by the greeting "I say, you fellows!", the reproachful "Oh really, Wharton!" (or whichever character he is addressing), the anguished exclamation "Yaroooh!" and the distinctive giggle "He, he, he!"
+As his character developed, the stammer disappeared, and his stock phrases became his greeting "I say, you fellows!", the reproachful "Oh really, Wharton!" (or whichever character he is addressing), the anguished exclamation "Yaroooh!" and the distinctive giggle "He, he, he!"

-Although Bunter has a keen sense of his own self-importance, this is rarely shared by anyone else at Greyfriars.
-A notable exception occurs in a 1932 story, when an election for a new Remove Form Captain takes place.
-The support of the form divides equally between two candidates, leaving Bunter with the casting vote.
-His support is keenly solicited by supporters of both camps, and Bunter becomes the centre of attention – a position he exploits to the full.
-In a conversation with his study mate Peter Todd, Bunter's view of the two candidates offers an insight into his priorities in life:
+Although Bunter has a keen sense of his own importance, this is rarely shared by anyone else.
+A notable exception occurs in a 1932 story, during an election for a new Remove Form Captain.
+The support of the form divides equally between two candidates, leaving Bunter with the casting vote, which is keenly solicited by both camps.
+Bunter becomes the centre of attention, which he exploits to the full.
+His view of the two candidates illustrates his priorities:

-"I'm thinking it out, Toddy," he answered, without moving.
-"Can't say I like either of the beasts much!
-Of course, in some ways, Smithy would make a better Form captain than Cherry."

-"How do you make that out, fathead—I mean, old fellow!"

-"Well, Skinner thinks that if Smithy gets in, a man will be able to dodge games practice without being reported to Wingate."